-Holkham Hall provides designated walking circuits, shown in red on the map above, allowing visitors to explore the 3,000-acre grounds and take a closer look at some of the landmarks, including the monument to Coke of Norfolk, the obelisk and the Great Barn.
-There are three walking routes – the Park Walk (4 miles), the Lake Walk (2.6 miles) and the Farm Walk (5.5 miles) – all marked with colour-coded signposts.
+Holkham Hall provides seven waymarked routes for both walking and cycling, some shown in red on the map above.
+Visitors can explore the 3,000-acre grounds and take a closer look at some of the landmarks, including the monument to Coke of Norfolk, the Obelisk and the Great Barn.
+Download the route map here.

 More information is available from the Holkham Estate website.